Justus Sheffield works out of trouble enough times for the Mariners to hand Angels their first shutout

 Montero pitched a clean ninth inning for his fourth save.

-Angels starter Dylan Bundy was good too, allowing a pair of runs in six innings on five hits and a walk.
+Angels starter Dylan Bundy was good, too, allowing a pair of runs in six innings on five hits and a walk.
 That wasn’t quite good enough with his team’s offense unable to muster a run.

 “Not a ton of offense out there today,” Servais said.
 “Just enough and our pitching really stood up with some traffic out there on the bases.”